Free • No signup Composite Upholstery fabric on furniture · Free

 Do I need to mark the upholstered areas before applying the fabric?

 No. Describe which surfaces should receive the fabric: 'apply the fabric to the sofa cushions, arms, and backrest.'
 The AI understands furniture anatomy.
-Use markers only when the furniture has many distinct sections and the AI misses one, or when you want fabric on specific cushions but not others.

 How do I preview upholstery fabric on furniture from a swatch photo?